dqops/dqo/docs/examples/table-availability.md

 check run
 ```
 You should see the results as the one below.
-The number of failures is below 2 and the check gives valid result.
+The number of failures is 0 and the check gives valid result.
 ```
 Check evaluation summary per table:
 +------------------+---------------------------+------+--------------+-------------+--------+------+------------+----------------+